Different Types of Socks: A Complete-ish Guide

 Who says trick or treating isn’t hiking?
 Enhance your favorite Halloween costume with a spooky set of Halloween socks, from mystical stripes to mythical creatures in dark forests.

 Americana socks are great when you want to show your colors and patriotism.
-We are proud to be an American company whose products are designed, tested, and manufactured in the USA; these red, white, and blue socks share our pride and help others do the same.
+We are proud to be an American company whose products are designed, tested, and manufactured in the USA, with the highest quality materials sourced from American and around the world.
+These red, white, and blue socks share our pride and help others do the same.

 Man shoveling snow in boots and Darn Tough Captain Stripe Over-the-Calf Socks